relessawy/bpa-workshop-guide/process-modelling.md

 ### 1.6.7 Create AutoApproval business rule task

-- In this step we will create the task the calls the business rule to decide whether the order can be auto -approved or not
+- In this step we will create the task that calls the business rule to decide whether the order can be auto -approved or not
 - In the palette on the left-side of the editor, click on the **Tasks** icon then select the Business Rule task

  ![businessRuleTaskMenu]({% image_path m1p7i35_businessRuleTaskMenu.png %})